chriskrycho/v5.chriskrycho.com/site/journal/2024/Async Rust Complexity.md

 [^lazy]: I have some still-developing thoughts on how the laziness of the type is related to some of the difficulties people have, even if well-motivated.
 Much of Rust is an eager language, but there are key exceptions like `Iterator`, and people do not seem to struggle with those.
 More to mull on here.

-[^swift-executor]: Swift implemented support for custom executors in its most recent release, Swift 5.9, with *similar* aims to how Rust has approached the space.
+[^swift-executor]: Swift implemented support for custom executors in its most recent release, Swift 5.9, with *similar* aims to how Rust has approached the space, but notably Rust ships a default executor out of the box.